-The most common elements of images, drawn by 16 participants, were personal devices like (1) phones or computers.
+The most common elements of images, drawn by 16 participants, were personal devices like 1 phones or computers.
 15 participants drew 2 biometric features, such as fingerprints, eyes, or faces.
 To better explain the communication between the device and the website, 7 participants drafted a representation of a 3 website or a server.
-Popular visual metaphors were (4) physical keys and locks.
+Popular visual metaphors were 4 physical keys and locks.
 Adding to the discussion about trustworthiness of certain (5) brands, 2 participants added logos or mentioned well-known brands like Google and Apple.
 To convey that WebAuthn is not tied to specific websites, 4 participants included representations of services like Facebook or Amazon.
-Interestingly, even though the (6) storage location of the biometric data played a central role in the written explanations, only 5 participants represented this in their images.
-The complete list of drawing elements can be found in Table 2 in Appendix A.1.
+Interestingly, even though the 6 storage location of the biometric data played a central role in the written explanations, only 5 participants represented this in their images.
+The complete list of drawing elements can be found in our online appendix [31].